 To address these difficulties, regulators have attempted to freeze virtual assets as they are transferred through digital "exchanges" or online platforms.
 However, this approach often relies on co-operation from non-regulated exchanges, which may be lacking or inconsistent, and is generally unable to recover assets that have already passed into overseas accounts.
-While regulators and law enforcement continue to develop new means to trace, isolate and recover crypto-assets, further technological developments may impede these efforts.
-For example, the US Department of Justice's Market Integrity and Major Frauds Unit charged cryptocurrency fraud involving more than USD2.1 billion in the BitConnect scheme, but has only recovered approximately USD56 million thus far.
-That amount may be a meaningful recovery for victims, but it pales in comparison to the overall losses.
+While regulators and law enforcement continue to develop new means to trace, isolate and recover cryptoassets, further technological developments may impede these efforts.